-The accelerated BS degree in health management will help you prepare for a job as a healthcare manager, administrator, consultant, or specialist.
+The BS degree in health management will help you prepare for a job as a healthcare manager, administrator, consultant, or specialist.
 The curriculum includes coursework in business, healthcare, and liberal arts.

 An Expedited Format with Challenging Coursework